Zenysis/Harmony-Wiki/Local-Development-‐-Step-by-step-instructions.md

 > [!NOTE]
 > As noted above, these instructions assume your running druid on your development machine.

+> [!WARNING]
+> The index step can be very slow, especially running intel druid images on mac silicon.

 Run process, index and validate (the demo pipeline doesn't have a generate step)
 ```
 set -o allexport